CarolWStone/Edinburgh-Festival-Fringe-2020/Images/capacity_performTimes_performers.md

 #  Description
 The x axis represents venue capacity, the Y axis represents performance times, the dot size represents performers number, and the dot color represents year.
+The x-axis and y-axis intervals of these three images are different.

+#  Shortcoming
+The dots are concentrated in the lower left corner area.
+Some performances have large venue capacityy, as high as 3,000.
+Some performances have performed up to 500 times.